-The Group has one category of financial assets, namely "receivables".
-Receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
+The Group has one category of financial assets, namely "trade and other receivables".
+Trade and other receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 These assets are held for collection of contractual cash flows which represent solely the payment of principal and interest.
 They arise when the Group provides money, goods or services directly to a debtor with no intention of trading the receivable.
 They are included in current assets, except for maturities greater than 12 months after the balance sheet date, which are classified as non-current assets.
-Receivables are included in other current assets in the balance sheet (see note 7).
+Trade and other receivables are included in other current assets in the balance sheet (see note 7).

-Receivables are initially measured at fair value and subsequently measured at amortized cost.
+Trade and other receivables are initially measured at fair value and subsequently measured at amortized cost.
 The amortized cost of a financial asset is the amount at which the financial asset is measured at initial recognition minus the principal repayments, plus the cumulative amortization using the effective interest method of any difference between that initial amount and the maturity amount, adjusted for any loss allowance.
 The gross carrying amount of a financial asset is the amortized cost of a financial asset before adjusting for any loss allowance.
-Receivables are derecognized when settled.
+Trade and other receivables are derecognized when settled.